wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_updateenergylimit.md

 ---
-title: trx:/wallet/updateenergylimit \[POST\] {disallowed}
+title: trx:/wallet/updateenergylimit  {disallowed} - TRON
-description: Update the origin_energy_limit parameter of a smart contractStarting with Java-Tron Odyssey 3.2 release, this parameter is requiredfor deploying new contracts, and the value should be larger than 0.
-Forcontracts already deployed on the Mainnet prior to Odyssey 3.2, thevalue is stored as 0, but treated as maximum = 10,000,000.
+description: Example code for the trx:/wallet/updateenergylimit  {disallowed} rest method. Сomplete guide on how to use trx:/wallet/updateenergylimit  {disallowed} rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters